mlbench/mlbench-docs/benchmark-tasks.rst

 ..
 [3] Training on CPU shows speedup with increasing number of nodes up to 32 nodes.
        For the Pytorch implementation on the GPU, speedups plateau at 4 nodes and decrease for 32 nodes.
 Tensorflow GPU numbers are only available up to 8 nodes, as more nodes lead to an Out-Of-Memory error on the GPU.
-This could indicate a technical limitation in the Tensorflow benchmark.
+This benchmark is still a work in progress and this issue will be fixed in a future release.
+Also since Tensorflow requires at least one parameter-server and a worker to run, it can't be run on a single machine.
+As such, the results between PyTorch and Tensorflow are not directly comparable.
+Tuning the Tensorflow parameter-server in size when growing the number of total machines might require further tuning